 What is the best insurance company for pickup truck coverage?

 The best insurance company depends on the type of pickup truck.
-State Farm is usually the cheapest provider.
+Auto-Owners is usually the cheapest provider, followed by GEICO and Travelers.
 USAA is also a good option for drivers with a military background.

 Is farm truck insurance cheaper?